SON Nursing Rounds

 Olga Jarrín is also featured in “Improving Nursing Home Care for People with Dementia,” Rutgers Today, July 25, 2017.
 Covered in Newswise, 8-15-17; News Medical Life Sciences, 8-16-17; New Brunswick Patch, 8-18-17

 Program Spotlight—Peer Tutors Support Student Success

-An initiative of SON’s Center for Academic Success (CAS), the Peer Tutor program provides a great opportunity for high-achieving, compassionate, and committed students to help others (generic and second-degree students) to meet their academic requirements.
+An initiative of SON’s Center for Academic Success (CAS), the Peer Tutor program provides a great opportunity for high-achieving, compassionate, and committed students to help others (traditional and second-degree students) to meet their academic requirements.
 The program is spearheaded by Faithann Brown, director of CAS, and Jane Ferrick, CAS program support specialist.

 Faculty members have always been involved in identifying and recommending potential tutors.
 However, as of spring 2017, faculty nominations are a requirement of the peer tutor application process and form the major pipeline for new tutors.

 To qualify as peer tutors, students must maintain a minimum cumulative GPA of 3.5 and earn at least a “B” in any course they wish to tutor.
 They must complete the required orientation and training and are expected to provide regular tutoring sessions for 2 to 3 students each semester.